-When a PLMN decides to request a particular type of UE to use manufacturer-assigned UE Radio Capability ID(s):
+When a PLMN decides to request a particular type of UE to use UE manufacturer-assigned UE Radio Capability ID(s):

-- The UCMF sends a Nucmf_UECapabilityManagement_Notify message to the MME including either a list of UE Radio Capability IDs (if the UE was previously using any PLMN assigned IDs) or the TAC values corresponding to UE types that are requested to use manufacturer-assigned UE Radio Capability ID.
-These values are stored in a "Manufacturer Assigned operation requested list" in the MME.
+- The UCMF sends a Nucmf_UECapabilityManagement_Notify message to the MME including either a list of UE Radio Capability IDs (if the UE was previously using any PLMN assigned IDs) or the IMEI/TAC values corresponding to UE types that are requested to use UE manufacturer-assigned UE Radio Capability ID.
+These values are stored in a "UE Manufacturer Assigned operation requested list" in the MME.

-- The MME uses the Registration Accept message or the UE Configuration Update command message to request the UE to delete all the PLMN-assigned UE Radio Capability ID(s) for this PLMN if the UE is, respectively, registering or is registered with PLMN assigned ID or TAC values matching one value in the Manufacturer Assigned operation requested list.
+- The MME uses the Registration Accept message or the UE Configuration Update command message to request the UE to delete all the PLMN-assigned UE Radio Capability ID(s) for this PLMN if the UE is, respectively, registering or is registered with PLMN assigned UE Radio Capability ID or IMEI/TAC values matching one value in the UE manufacturer-assigned operation requested list.

-NOTE 1: It is expected that in a given PLMN the UCMF and MMEs will be configured to either use a Manufacturer Assigned operation requested list based on a list of PLMN assigned UE Radio Capability IDs or a list of TACs, but not both.
+NOTE 1: It is expected that in a given PLMN the UCMF and MMEs will be configured to either use a UE manufacturer-assigned operation requested list based on a list of PLMN assigned UE Radio Capability IDs or a list of TACs, but not both.

-NOTE 2: The strategy for triggering of the deletion of PLMN-assigned UE Radio Capability ID(s) in the UE by the MME is implementation-specific (e.g. can be used only towards UEs in CM_Connected state).
+NOTE 2: The strategy for triggering of the deletion of PLMN-assigned UE Radio Capability ID(s) in the UE by the MME is implementation-specific (e.g. can be used only towards UEs in ECM-Connected state).

 - a UE that receives indication to delete the all the PLMN-assigned UE Radio Capability IDs in the Registration Accept message, or UE Configuration Update command message, deletes any PLMN-assigned UE Radio Capability IDs for this PLMN.
-The UE proceeds to register with a Manufacturer assigned UE Radio Capability ID that is applicable to the current UE Radio configuration.
+The UE proceeds to register with a UE manufacturer-assigned UE Radio Capability ID that is applicable to the current UE Radio configuration.

-- When the "Manufacturer Assigned operation requested list" contains PLMN assigned UE Radio Capability IDs, the UCMF shall avoid re-assigning PLMN assigned UE Radio Capability IDs that were added to the "Manufacturer Assigned operation requested list" in the MMEs to any UE.
+- When the "UE Manufacturer Assigned operation requested list" contains PLMN assigned UE Radio Capability IDs, the UCMF shall avoid re-assigning PLMN assigned UE Radio Capability IDs that were added to the "UE Manufacturer Assigned operation requested list" in the MMEs to any UE.

-- The MME stores a PLMN assigned ID in the Manufacturer Assigned operation requested list for a time duration that is implementation specific, but TACs are stored until the UCMF require to remove certain TACs from the list (i.e. the list of TACs which are requested to use Manufacturer Assigned IDs in the MME and UCMF is synchronised at all times).
+- The MME stores a PLMN assigned ID in the UE manufacturer-assigned operation requested list for a time duration that is implementation specific, but TACs are stored until the UCMF require to remove certain TACs from the list (i.e. the list of TACs which are requested to use UE manufacturer-assigned UE Radio Capability IDs in the MME and UCMF is synchronised at all times).

-- The UCMF can request at any time the MME to remove PLMN assigned ID(s) or TAC(s) values form the Manufacturer Assigned operation requested list.
+- The UCMF can request at any time the MME to remove PLMN assigned ID(s) or TAC(s) values form the UE manufacturer-assigned operation requested list.

-NOTE 3: The MME can decide to remove a UE Radio Capability ID from the "Manufacturer Assigned operation requested list" list e.g. because no UE with that UE Radio Capability ID has connected to the network for long time.
-If later a UE with such UE Radio Capability ID connects to the network, the MME contacts the UCMF to resolve the UE Radio Capability ID, and at this point the UCMF can trigger again the deletion of the UE Radio Capability ID by including this in the Manufacturer Assigned operation requested list of the MME.
+NOTE 3: The MME can decide to remove a UE Radio Capability ID from the "UE Manufacturer Assigned operation requested list" list e.g. because no UE with that UE Radio Capability ID has connected to the network for long time.
+If later a UE with such UE Radio Capability ID connects to the network, the MME contacts the UCMF to resolve the UE Radio Capability ID, and at this point the UCMF can trigger again the deletion of the UE Radio Capability ID by including this in the UE manufacturer-assigned operation requested list of the MME.